gedzeppelin/android-studio-dockerfile/README.md

 ```

 ## Usage
-You can run the Android Studio docker image with your local projects:
+You can run the Android Studio docker image with your local projects.

 ### With GUI support
 ```